bcoe/karait/ruby/README.markdown

 Karait
 ======

-A ridiculously simple cross-language queuing system, built on top of MongoDB.
+A ridiculously simple queuing system, with clients in various languages, built on top of MongoDB.

 Contributing to karait
 ----------------------